japgolly/test-state/README.md

 They capture what the state was at a particular point in time.
 Once an observation is captured, assertions are performed on it.

-Optionally, you can specify some kind of test-only state that you modify as you test and use to ensure the real-world observations are what you expect.
+Optionally, you can specify some kind of test-only state that you modify as you test, and use to ensure the real-world observations are what you expect.
 <br>For example, if you're testing a bank account app, you could maintain your own expected balance such that
 when you instruct the app to make a deposit, you add the same amount to your state.